Fighting For NJ Employees Against Color Discrimination

 Color discrimination, also called colorism or shadeism, is a specific form of racial discrimination in which a person is treated negatively due to their skin color complexion.
 Whereas racial discrimination happens when a person is a member of a certain race, color discrimination affects people who have, for example, a lighter or darker skin tone.
 This type of discrimination can happen even if the victim and perpetrator are of the same race.

 Color discrimination, along with all other forms of racial discrimination, is a serious problem for both employers and employees that can damage the morale and reputation of a workplace, diminish the dignity and livelihood of employees, and result in costly lawsuits.
-From our offices in Red Bank, NJ, and Marlton, NJ, McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of employment discrimination matters, including color discrimination.
+From our offices in in Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, or Philadelphia, PA , McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of employment discrimination matters, including color discrimination.
 Our employment discrimination attorneys will provide you with a clear and candid evaluation of any potential claims, as well as all legal options available to you.

 Discrimination Based on Skin Color in the Workplace